qceka88/MyMotoMadness/README.md

 It has a top bar only for registered user.
 When the user is Admin/Mod.
 Addition button is appear to show that on site have offers for approval.
-Message button is visible from every registered user.
+Message button is visible from every registered user and is notification for new received message.
 Admin button is visible only from admins.

 ![top_bar_for_registered_users.PNG](readme_images%2Ftop_bar_for_registered_users.PNG)